SchneiderCJP/BandwidthCacheSimulation/README.md

 <h1> Bandwidth Cache Simulation 📶</h1>

 <h2>Description:</h2>
-A program that simulates when query is made and its interaction with the bandwidth cache and its ping.
+A program that simulates when queries are made and its interaction with the bandwidth cache and its ping.
 For a more in-depth description, please see the design doccument and the design image below.
 <br />

 <h2>Languages and Utilities Used:</h2>